akitaonrails/chainable_methods/README.md

 d = MyModule.method_c(c) { |c| do_something3(c) }
 ```

-The recommend approach is to create modules to serve as "namespaces" for collections of methods, each being a step of some transformation chain.
+So we have this approach to create modules to serve as "namespaces" for collections of isolated and stateless functions, each being a step of some transformation workflow.
 A module will not hold any internal state and the methods will rely only on what the previous methods return.

 Sometimes we have adhoc transformations.
-We usually have to storage intermediate states as dangling variables like this:
+We usually have to store intermediate states as temporary variables like this:

 ```ruby
 text  = "hello http:///www.google.com world"